Beginners: How To Make Beats! Fast!

 I want to write about music production and how to make beats.
 Every beat needs an intro and outro, along with a chorus, and a bridge.
 Many beats incorporate reverb, chorus, and many other VST instruments.
 No beat is complete with 808's and kick drums, along with snares, hi-hats and percussions to fill the dynamics of the beat.

-Top 10 tips on how to make beats:
+Here are Top 10 tips on how to make beats...but before we do, you might be interested in this.

 #1 - Never Underestimate The Hi Hat.